- W -

 Wildland Urban Interface (WUI)

 - The line, area, or zone where structures and other human development meet or intermingle with undeveloped wildland or vegetative fuels.
+Describes an area within or adjacent to private and public property where mitigation actions can prevent damage or loss from wildfire.

 - An area in which development is essentially non-existent, except for roads, railroads, powerlines, and similar transportation facilities.
 Structures, if any, are widely scattered.